iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.49.1/report.md

 > Very easy to use and got a quick response from a doctor about my wrist pain.
 She was able to diagnose the issue and recommend next steps.<br> :date: __2020-12-18 02:13:02__

 > DR Was friendly and clear.<br> :date: __2020-12-15 00:01:37__

-> I've used this app 2x and have found both to be beneficial.
-Questions were personalized and I was able to provide pictures.
-Really simple to use.<br> :date: __2020-10-19 16:09:55__